amynic/TechHer/README.md

     WHERE count >= 10000;

-// Output the aggregated DAU results to output file specified above OUTPUT @toprank
+// Output the aggregated data to a results file
+OUTPUT @toprank
     TO @out
     USING Outputters.Csv();